Treaty Stone travel guide

 To avoid the rainier months and ensure a more comfortable visit, it is advisable to check the weather forecast ahead of time.
 Regardless of when you choose to visit, taking advantage of the clear and bright days will undoubtedly offer the best time to explore Treaty Stone and the rich history it represents.

 Treaty Stone is conveniently accessible by various transportation options in Limerick, Ireland.
-If you're flying in, Shannon Airport is approximately 12.6 miles (20.3 km) away from Limerick.
+If you're flying in, Shannon Airport is approximately 12.6 miles (20.3 km) away from the city center.
 From there, you can easily reach Treaty Stone by taxi or shuttle.

 For those already in Limerick, buses, taxis, and walking are viable options to reach Treaty Stone, which is located 0.6 miles (1 km) from the city center.
-You can also rent a car and drive to Treaty Stone, providing flexibility to explore at your leisure.
 Its exact address is Clancy's Strand, Deanery Land, Limerick, Ireland.

 With your transportation plans sorted, get ready for an unforgettable experience at Treaty Stone!